-Please enjoy the fifth book of Maze Craze, mazes Dana drew as a kid (in the now-very-trendy early to mid eighties).
+Please enjoy the sixth book of Maze Craze, mazes Dana drew as a kid (in the now-very-trendy early to mid 1980's).
 Inspired by the video games and movies of his childhood, they make for nostalgic fun for grown-ups and quirky and creative puzzles for kids!

 Maze Craze Vol. II - Number 7 - September 28, 2022